alechenninger/blog/posts/fakes.md

 ...the list goes on.
 For a tool so easy to misuse, we're using it quite a lot.
 Mockito is [one of the most depended-upon Java libraries in the world][mockito-popularity].

-// While "mocking" is an abstract concept, for the remainder of this post I'll use the term mock to refer specifically to a mock or stub configured by way of a mocking library like Mockito.
+// While "mocking" is an abstract concept, for the remainder of this post I'll use the term {mock} to refer specifically to a mock or stub configured by way of a mocking library like Mockito.
 Likewise, when I refer to Mockito, I really mean any mocking library; Mockito just stands out because it has a welcoming API and is–no doubt as a consequence–measurably very popular.

 I was there too, once a frequent Mockito user, perhaps like you are now.
 Over time however, as my application architectures improved, as I began to introduce [real domain